shvchk/url2app/README.md

     - Chrome and Chromium-based: [load unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked) for now

-2. Create `x-url2app://` protocol handler script and register it with your host OS, see [Host-side installation](#Host-side-installation) section.
+2. Create `x-url2app://` protocol handler script and register it with your host OS, see [Host-side installation](#host-side-installation) section for [Linux / *BSD](#linux--bsd) or [Windows](#windows).

 3. Right-click on any page or link → Open in app.

-    Clicking extension icon in the toolbar does the same for the current page.
+Or click on the extension icon in the toolbar.

     On the first time, browser will ask for confirmation, you can check "Always allow..." to open links without confimation in future.

+    '*Good news! x-url2app:// protocol handler is working fine!*' message should appear.

 4. By default, 'Open in app' menu entry shows on all pages and for all links.
 You can change this in extension options, providing your own list of [host match patterns](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Match_patterns).

 ## Host-side installation

-### Linux / FreeBSD
+### Linux / *BSD

 - **Automatic**